Martingale and Reverse-Martingale Simulator Program Details

 [ Martingale Trading Simulation Program, in BASIC (part-2) - Jan.
 13, 2026 ]

 This screen shot shows the second part of the program.
 Please excuse the awful resolution, which looked much better on the iPhone image.
 I will try to find time to clean this image up at some point.
-(Click on image to expand, ESC or click outside image to exit)
+(NOTE: Further down, is code for REVERSE Martingale Trading Simulator) (Click on image to expand, ESC or click outside image to exit)

 [ Martingale Trading Simulation Program, Run of 100,000 trades - Jan.
 13, 2026 ]